GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/deploy/project-setup.md

     describes that creating and then removing a temporary Kubernetes cluster may be needed for projects that haven't had a cluster set up beforehand.

-You do not need a running GKE cluster.
+You do not need a running Google Kubernetes Engine cluster.
 The deployment process creates a cluster for you.

 ## Next steps